Lehlohonolo-Saohatse/Lehlohonolo-Saohatse/README.md

 </div>

-> **Proficient in full-stack development, ML pipelines, and low-level hardware—always learning the next big thing.**
+> **Proficient in full-stack development, ML pipelines, and low-level hardware; and always learning the next big thing.**

 ---